 This briefing paper gives answers to some common questions on Ofsted inspections of state-funded schools in England.
 It looks at the practicalities of inspection and the implications of Ofsted gradings.
 It also provides information on current topical issues in inspection.Jump to full report >>

-This note provides background on Ofsted inspections of state-funded schools in England, and looks at recent developments in school inspection.
-It covers FAQs including:
+This briefing provides background on Ofsted inspections of state-funded schools in England, and looks at recent developments in school inspection.
+It covers issues such as:

-This note mostly covers England.
-Separate inspection arrangements apply in Wales, Scotland and Northern Ireland.
+It mostly covers England.
+Separate school inspection arrangements apply in Wales, Scotland and Northern Ireland.

-Ofsted inspects all maintained and academy schools in England, and around half of independent schools, against the relevant inspection framework.
+Ofsted inspects all maintained and academy schools in England, and around half of independent schools, in line with the relevant inspection framework.
 It also inspects other services, including childcare, social care and further education.

-There are four overall judgements that Ofsted can reach about schools: Outstanding; Good; Requires Improvement; and Inadequate.
-Inadequate is further subdivided into two categories, 'serious weaknesses’ or ‘requiring special measures’.
+Currently, there are four overall judgements that Ofsted can reach about schools: Outstanding; Good; Requires Improvement; and Inadequate.
+Inadequate is further subdivided into two categories, serious weaknesses or requiring special measures.

-Following the passage of the Education and Adoption Act 2016, an inadequate overall grading of a maintained school triggers the mandatory issue of an academy order.
+In line with the Education and Adoption Act 2016, an overall grading of inadequate for a maintained school triggers the mandatory issue of an academy order.